The PoF Portfolio

 - 10% Bond & Cash (mostly bond plus cash emergency fund)

 No. The White Coat Investor has identified 150 other asset allocations that are “better than yours“, although I think mine is definitely better than some of them.
 The only way to know, of course, is to look back at some future date and determine which portfolio performed the best.
 We could look in the rearview mirror and backtest a bunch of portfolios, but as we all know, past performance does not predict future results.

-Let’s take a look at the You IndexTM representing my entire portfolio, provided by Personal Capital, which is plotted against the S&P 500.
+Let’s take a look at the You IndexTM representing my entire portfolio, provided by Personal Capital, which is plotted against the S&P 500 for 2016.